diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-02-15-hexagonal-architecture.md

 ---
 layout: post
 title: "How to structure your code?
 Hexagonal Architecture!"
-date: 2024-01-01
+date: 2024-02-15
 excerpt: "Learn to structure your code using Hexagonal Architecture"
 tags: []
 comments: true
 ---

+Hi there!
 When I started to build services, I never knew how to structure the code.
 In Python it was easy: I would start with a single file and later split it if needed.
 However, for large projects, that would not do it: the complexity grew so much that **it was needed a better way to structure the code**.
 But how?

 ---